Husband Hunters

 Husband Hunters is a 1927 American comedy-drama silent film released by Tiffany Productions, directed by John G. Adolfi, and starring Mae Busch, Charles Delaney and Jean Arthur.

 Plot

-The film looks at the exploits of chorus girls Marie (Mae Busch) and Helen (Duane Thompson) who have dedicated themselves to finding and marrying millionaire husbands.
-The two ladies enlist the help of the innocent young Letty Crane (Jean Arthur) in their scheme.
+The film looks at the exploits of chorus girls Marie and Helen who have dedicated themselves to finding and marrying millionaire husbands.
+The two ladies enlist the help of the innocent young Letty Crane in their scheme.
 Letty is a girl from a small town who dreams of one day making it big on Broadway.

 After being enlisted by the two, Letty is left heartbroken by a young man and regrets her involvement.
 However, by the film's end, she is the only one of the trio who finally finds true love.
-Another chorus girl, Cynthia Kane (Mildred Harris) follows the antics of the trio with both amusement and disapproval.
+Another chorus girl, Cynthia Kane follows the antics of the trio with both amusement and disapproval.